sswam/allemande/README.md

 ## What's in the box?

 - Shell tools for ChatGPT / GPT-4.
+- An OCR script that uses GPT for proofreading.
 - Automatically generate Anki flashcards and summaries from short YouTube videos (up to 15 minutes or so).
 - Voice and in-editor text chat with an AI model Barbarella (point-alpaca), or you can call her whatever you like.
+- chatgpt-model-switcher, a user script that enables us to switch models mid-chat in the ChatGPT web app

 ## Requirements